ember-learn/cli-guides/CONTRIBUTING.md

 - Help review Pull Requests
 - Add comments to Markdown files with tips, resources, and notes to help others figure out what to write

+**Note on respecting copywrite** - It is ok to copy/paste content over from ember-cli.com.
+It is _not_ ok to copy and paste content that you didn't write that came from blog posts, articles, tutorials, etc. whether paid or free.
+Exceptions are if the license allows it (please link to it in your PR) or you have written permission of the author via a comment on an issue in this repo.

 ## How to get started

 1. See the [Quest issue](https://github.com/ember-learn/cli-guides-source/issues/3) for a list of tasks that need help.
 Add a comment indicating which issue you can help with, then open an issue with the name of that task.
 Any Q&A for the task should go there.
 Contributors are encouraged to work in pairs.